Administration of Student Conduct

 - Shall receive any refund of money in accordance with the refund schedule in effect at the time of suspension if the suspension exceeds four weeks in duration.

-- Are permitted to return to the University and re‐enter their college’s curriculum at the conclusion of their suspension pursuant to the terms established by the Conduct Officer and set forth in the Conduct Officer’s written conclusion following the hearing.
+- Are permitted to return to the University and re‐enter their college’s curriculum at the conclusion of their suspension pursuant to the terms established by the Conduct Officer or Hearing Board and set forth in the written conclusion following the hearing.

 - Disciplinary Dismissal.
 This sanction is one of involuntary separation of the student from the University.
-Such separation shall be for not less than twelve months following the date of Sanction.
-Notification of Sanctions will be made to appropriate University offices, including the student’s academic college.
 Students dismissed:

 - Shall be assigned grades or marks which would be appropriate if they were withdrawing voluntarily.